Skip to Main Content

 Soho's Cicchetti Tradition and Where Polpo Fits

 London's Italian dining scene has long split between the white-tablecloth trattorias of Mayfair and the looser, more democratic rooms that took root in Soho and Fitzrovia through the 2000s and 2010s.
 Polpo on Beak Street belongs firmly to the second current: a Venetian cicchetti format that privileges small, shareable plates over the set-piece pasta course, and where the logic of the menu follows the market rather than the brigade.
-That positioning puts it in a different competitive set entirely from the city's destination Italian rooms, and closer in spirit to the canal-side bacari of Venice than to anything Mayfair serves.
+That positioning puts it in a different competitive set entirely from the city's destination Italian rooms, and closer in spirit to the bacari of Venice than to anything Mayfair serves.

 The bacaro tradition that Polpo references is built on economy of means: a short list of small plates, a glass of house wine, and ingredients chosen for what is available rather than what is expensive.
 In Venice, that means cured fish, seasonal vegetables, and crostini assembled at the counter.
-The London translation has always required some adjustment — supply chains, seasonal rhythms, and the expectations of a Soho crowd all shift the calculus — but the underlying logic of ingredient-first cooking survives the transplant.
+The London translation has always required some adjustment, supply chains, seasonal rhythms, and the expectations of a Soho crowd all shift the calculus, but the underlying logic of ingredient-first cooking survives the transplant.
 Dishes that read as simple on the menu tend to expose sourcing quality more directly than complex preparations, which is the inherent challenge and the appeal of the format.

 Carnaby and Beak Street: What the Location Signals